socialresearchcentre/testdat/README.md

 Features include:

 -   A fully fledged test framework so you can spend more time specifying tests and less time running them

 -   A set of common methods for simply specifying data validation rules

-  - Repeatability of data tests (avoid unintentionally breaking your dataset\!)
+-   Repeatability of data tests (avoid unintentionally breaking your dataset!)

 -   Data-focused reporting of test results

 ## Installation